ayals-auto/check-solution/README.md

 front - created with angular nginx as proxy. running the server. created two docker files
-a. file for backend server
+1. file for backend server
-b. file for front in angular-front libery
+1. file for front in angular-front libery

 kubernetes folder
 1. backend-node.yaml